deanorogers/hello-ms/README.md

 9. Added logback-spring.xml.
 Deps already present in Spring.
 Run server in sudo mode to have permission to write to /var/log.
 10. Then run in docker container and docker tail stdout.
 11. Install (local) Jenkins and configure compile job.
+12. Add unit tests to build and test in Jenkins pipeline (triggered).